aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/merge-workbooks/_index.md

 {{% alert color="primary" %}}

 Sometimes, you need to combine workbooks with various content like images, charts, and data into a single workbook.
 Aspose.Cells supports this feature.
-This article shows how to create a console application in Visual Studio and combine workbooks with a few, simple lines of code using Aspose.Cells.
+This article shows how to create a console application in Visual Studio and combine workbooks with a few simple lines of code using Aspose.Cells.

 {{% /alert %}}